tigotop/Axolot/README.md

 All collected data *(username and user id)* is protected and not used for purposes outside the bot or Discord.

-The bot **doesn't** read the content of your messages sent on the servers where the bot is present, it just reads the message that received its prefix at the beginning **(a-)**.
+The bot **doesn't** read the content of your messages sent on the servers where the bot is present, he only reads the message that have its prefix **(a-)** at the beginning.

 If you want to request the deletion of your data, send a Private Message to the user **Thiago Francisco#6766** or contact me by email **bitenthiago538@gmail.com**